 Micromanagement gets labeled as a personality problem: a control freak, a bad boss, someone who doesn't trust their people.
 That framing isn't wrong, but it's incomplete.
 It describes the behavior without explaining what's driving it.

-At its root, micromanagement is often a response to anxiety.
+Underneath, micromanagement is usually a response to anxiety.
 The leader who can't let go is usually afraid of something like a bad outcome, a loss of relevance, the exposure of not being needed.
 Controlling the details is how that fear gets managed.
 It's a coping mechanism.

 Leadership writer Edwin Friedman argued that anxious leaders create anxious systems.
 A leader's unmanaged anxiety spreads through a team the way a current moves through water.
 Micromanagement is one of the most visible expressions of that dynamic.